 Josephs’ brother, Martin Gurzyński (b.
 1836–d.
 1926) and family arrived in New Zealand aboard the Fritz Reuter in 1875 and settled at Norsewood in the Hawkes Bay in the North Island.

-Franz (Frank) Bernard Gorinski m.
-(19 Sep 1898) Invercargill, Eliza Ann Gibbs (1880-1959).
+Franz (Frank) Bernard Gorinski married on 19 September 1898 at Invercargill to Eliza Ann Gibbs (b.
+1880–d.
+1959).
 His various occupations included; labourer, shepherd, surfaceman, platelayer and railway porter.
-Frank was naturalised as a New Zealand citizen 30 Jan 1901.
-He died 23 Sep 1946 aged 79 and is buried at the Invercargill Eastern Cemetery.
+Frank was naturalised as a New Zealand citizen on 30 January 1901.
+He died on 23 September 1946 aged 79 and is buried at the Eastern Cemetery in Invercargill.

-Johann (John) Andreas Gorinski died 12 Sep 1880 at Greytown aged 11 and is buried at the Southern Cemetery, Dunedin.
+Johann (John) Andreas Gorinski died on 12 September 1880 at Greytown aged 11 and is buried at the Southern Cemetery in Dunedin.